gohugoio/hugo/content/content-management/front-matter.md

 `markup`
 : **experimental**; specify `"rst"` for reStructuredText (requires`rst2html`) or `"md"` (default) for Markdown.

+`outputs`
+: allows you to specify output formats specific to the content.
+See [output formats][outputs]

 `publishdate`
 : if in the future, content will not be rendered unless the `--buildFuture` flag is passed to `hugo`.